-- Interim relief housing for two households displaced by the June 2013 flooding
+Interim relief housing for one household displaced by the June 2013 flooding

-All told we currently house, or help to house approximately 425 residents of the Bow Valley in 8 permanent and 1 interim housing projects encompassing 36 separate buildings between 3 separate communities.
+All told, we currently house, or help to house approximately 425 residents of the Bow Valley in eight permanent and one interim housing projects encompassing 36 separate buildings between three separate communities.

 We are a self-governing body.
-We partner with two provincial ministries and five municipal governments, along with numerous local and community agencies to provide and promote safe and appropriate housing to our region.
+We collaborate with two provincial ministries and five municipal governments, along with numerous local and community agencies to provide and promote safe and appropriate housing to our region.